surosh-khaliqi/it-infrastructure-portfolio-lab/phase3-monitoring/02-build-log.md

 | SRV-S2-SERVERS | Ubuntu (Samba) | 10.10.22.10 | VLAN 20, Site 2 |
 | MON-SRV | Ubuntu Server (Zabbix) | 10.10.12.20 | VLAN 20, Site 1 — **new** |

-Dynamic Memory was enabled on all six existing VMs before the seventh guest was created (see plan-vs-actual note in `01-decisions.md`).
+Dynamic Memory was enabled on all six existing VMs before the seventh guest was created (see the plan-vs-actual notes in [`01-decisions.md`](01-decisions.md)).
 Local admin/SSH accounts used: `netadmin` (created this phase on the routers and SRV-S2-SERVERS).

 ## 2. Part A — Prerequisites & MON-SRV